Johnathon-Wheaton/DataAnonymizerApp/README.md

 # Data Anonymizer

 A Streamlit web application that intelligently anonymizes Excel data while preserving data types and realistic value ranges.
 Ideal for preparing data before sharing with AI tools — replace sensitive information with realistic fake data so you can leverage AI assistance without exposing personal or confidential records.
+Try it out at: [https://dataanonymizer.streamlit.app/](https://dataanonymizer.streamlit.app/)

 ## Features